andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/FAQ.md

 A: <code>/remove_last</code> and <code>/remove_all</code> let players manage their own entries.
 Server admins can also archive or delete the SQLite file if they need a full reset.

 **Q: Who can run admin commands?**
-A: <code>/setseason</code> and <code>/setboard</code> are restricted to members with the **Manage Guild** permission.
+A: Commands such as <code>/admin_setseason</code> and <code>/admin_setboard</code> are restricted to members with the **Manage Guild** permission.
 All other commands work for regular server members in channels where the bot can respond.

 For anything not covered here, visit the documentation site or open an issue on the GitHub repository.